Didi's $4 billion IPO order books to close Monday - sources

 An overallotment option could see the company sell an extra 43.2 million shares to raise up to an extra $605 million.

-At the flagged price range, Didi would be worth $62.4 billion to $67.2 billion..
+At the flagged price range, Didi would be worth $62.4 billion to $67.2 billion.

 (Reporting by Yilei Sun in Beijing and Scott Murdoch in Hong Kong; Editing by Christopher Cushing)

-Note: (This story corrects to add dropped word in the second paragraph, clarifying Didi did not respond)